 To comprehend the wonderful workings of female anatomy, we must first explore the playground of hormones which governs female physiology.
 The female endocrine system is comprised of 8 endocrine glands, namely the hypothalamus, the pituitary gland, the pineal gland, the thyroid gland, the parathyroid gland, the adrenal glands, the pancreas and the ovaries.
 The function of the endocrine glands is to produce hormones which are carried in the blood to target organs.
 Once hormones reach their target organ, they bind to receptor sites, regulating that organs specific physiology.
-Thus, the endocrine system is responsible for the two most precious phases in a women's young life; puberty and menstruation.
+Thus, the endocrine system is responsible for the onset of two precious phases in a women's young life; puberty and menarche.

-A girl's menarche not only brings her to her physical reproductive power but also to her spiritual power.
+A girl's menarche (the onset of menstruation) not only brings her to her physical reproductive power but also to her spiritual power.
 Menstrual blood is equated with springs and streams – the flowing earth.
 The fertility cycle is equated to the moon as both their cycles are in synchronicity.
 A girl's menarche, the transformation from girl to woman, in its essence, makes her equivalent to the Earth and the Moon.

-The age at which a new woman experiences her first period is known as her menarche.
 The menstrual cycle is governed by hormonal fluctuations.
 The length of one menstrual cycle varies between 21-45 days in young woman and 21-35 days in adults, as a women's body adapts and finds balance, the cycle will begin to regulate nearing 28 days per cycle.

 The menstrual cycle is divided into 4 phases (follicular, ovulation, luteal and menstruation).
 These 4 phases correspond to the earth’s seasons; Spring, Summer, Autumn and Winter.
 Just as we feel different with each new season, a woman will feel different during each phase of her fertility cycle.
 Womans cycles are also in sync with the cycles of the moon.
 We ovulate when the moon is full and bleed when the moon is new.
 A full moon expands energy outwards, it is externally focused and ripe for creation.
 During ovulation women tend to feel more energised, sexual and social.
 A new moon retracts energy inwards, it is internally focused and ripe for reflection.
 During menstruation, women focus their energy on letting go; emotionally, physically and mentally.
 Woman may feel more introverted, reflective and desire internal nourishment.